 Upload to GEDmatch

-There are many third party tools coming available as the popularity of DNA testing increases.
+There are many third-party tools becoming available as the popularity of DNA testing increases.
 Introducing them all would quickly overwhelm most new DNA testers, so I will not go into a lot of detail about them other than to say when you grasp the basics, check into how they might help you.
 Most of them are frequently mentioned in genetic genealogy groups and websites and can be easily found through web searches.
 As always with DNA resources, be sure you read and understand the privacy policies of each tool and only use the resource if you agree with the policy.

 GEDmatch is an online database, and is the exception that I will discuss because of its ability to vastly increase teh size of your match pool The website allows free uploads of raw data from 23andMe, Ancestry, FTDNA, WeGene, and MyHeritage as well as a generic upload format.
 This gives users a match database that is not limited to individuals who tested with the same company they used.
 Since not everyone tests at multiple companies but many do upload to GEDmatch, uploading to GEDmatch allows you to exponentially expand your match list.